damienBloch/inkscape-raytracing/README.md

 An element can have at most one optical property and will be ignored if it has two or more.

+It is possible to add complementary text in the description.
+If it doesn't have the syntax `optics:<something>`, the extra text will simply be ignored.

 ### 2. Select the elements to render and run the extension: